pypi/warehouse/docs/user/api/index-api.md

 !!! note

-    The index API are sometimes called the "legacy API," since it provides feature parity with PyPI's legacy codebase.
+    The index API is sometimes called the "legacy API," since it provides feature parity with PyPI's legacy codebase.

 !!! note